-Diving is generally carried out in the morning as windier afternoons make launches more difficult.
-The depth of dives will vary from 8m to 30m, some dives are on the reefs and wrecks and some are baited on the southern end to attract tigers, blacktips, duskies and bull sharks.
-The species of shark that you could potentially see on the shoal includes tiger, bull, hammerhead, blacktip, ragged tooth, dusky & guitar.
+Diving is generally carried out in the morning as windier afternoons make launches more difficult, and most are drift dives in the blue often with strong currents.
+The depth of dives will vary from 8m to 30m, with some dives on the reefs and wrecks, and some that are baited on the southern end to attract tigers, blacktips, duskies and bull sharks.
+The species of shark that you could potentially see on the shoal includes tiger, bull, hammerhead, blacktip, ragged tooth, dusky and guitar.

 There are sighting year-round of oceanic sharks, black tips, dolphins, turtles, and white tips.
 Hammerheads are common from November through to March, along with whale sharks, also tiger sharks and bull sharks until around May.
 From April to October, you would hope to see giant guitar sharks, ragged tooth sharks, dusky sharks, and humpback whales.

 There are two wrecks, Nebo and Produce.
 Nebo is a 2000-ton steamship that sank in May 1884 carrying a railway bridge from Sunderland to Durban, she is now upside down at 28m.
 Produce, a Norwegian bulk carrier, had her hull ripped on pinnacle Aug 1974, the bridge of the vessel lies at 12m and the ship on the seabed at 35m.